 - Pension scheme name, if it was set up by an employer

 - Recent transfer value.

-You’ll also need to give us your pension plan number with us and your National Insurance number.
+You’ll also need to give us your Scottish Widows policy number, if you have a pension with us, and your National Insurance number.

 You’ll find these details in your annual benefit statement or schedule.
 If you don’t have these, you might need to speak to your provider.